 The Management Company will operate a fast-casual food and beverage outlet at the historic recreation hall, located across the parking lot from the Lodge, from late March through early September.
-The historic recreation hall has indoor and outdoor seating for 36 people.
-Finally, the Management Company will carry a variety of prepackaged food and beverages that focus on high quality, fresh offerings of grab-and-go, and hot and cold food, at the General Store and Historic Service Station from March through December.
+The historic recreation hall has indoor and outdoor seating for 56 people.
+Finally, the Management Company will provide grab-and-go hot and cold food and beverages at the General Store from March through December.
 During the peak season the food and beverage facilities serve a large volume of people and have significant surges in demand.

-The Owner may require the Management Company to add additional beverage and light food service in the Lodge through a coffee cart or bar cart in the auditorium and create a relaxing, community gathering space.
+The Service may require the Management Company to explore opportunities to add additional beverage and light food service in the Lodge through a coffee cart or bar cart in the auditorium and create a relaxing, community gathering space.
 NPS rangers would continue to use the auditorium to give scheduled public presentations two to three times per week during the summer months as well as astronomy programs two to three times per week in the spring and fall when outdoor venues are too chilly.
-The Management Company and the Area superintendent will cooperate and negotiate the auditorium scheduling and the responsibilities for moving lounge furniture and auditorium seating to expand program seating as needed for popular events.
+The Management Company and the Park superintendent would cooperate regarding auditorium scheduling and the responsibilities for moving lounge furniture and auditorium seating to expand program seating as needed for popular events.

-D. Retail
+E. Retail